ibm-cloud-docs/activity-tracker/ibm-internal-only/enable-ST.md

 A simple solution is to create a **LogDNA absence alert** in your service STS and ATS instances.
 These alerts can notify you via a variety of methods when the alert condition is met.

-As of April 17,2019, the Pager Duty integration does not work in our IBM environment.
-LogDNA is working on a resolution to this issue.
-{: note}

 To create an alert, you must create a view and then attach an alert to it.
 [Learn more](/docs/services/Activity-Tracker-with-LogDNA?topic=Activity-Tracker-with-LogDNA-alerts).

 The following example shows how to create an absence alert for a service ATS and trigger a Slack message if no events match the view criteria in 15 minutes.